TomasRipsky/CS50-Ai/README.md

 **This is Project 0 - Tic Tac Toe ---> To play it ---> python runner.py**

+*The idea behind the project is: using Minimax, implement an AI to play Tic-Tac-Toe optimally.*

 **Thank you for visiting! 🚀**